Pediatric Orthopedic surgeons width="1024" height="188"

 When to Seek Medical Care

 If a child has a hand injury, seek medical attention as soon as possible to prevent complications.
 The injury can become more devastating as medical care is delayed.
-Even a seemingly innocent hand injury could need advanced treatment to prevent being infected or loss of function.
+Even a seemingly innocent hand injury could need advanced treatment to prevent infection or loss of function.
+Any form of a laceration that needs stitches requires a medical evaluation.
+If you are not sure if the cut your child sustained needs stitching, get in touch with one of our doctors for guidance.

 Hand injuries that cause the following symptoms require emergency medical care: